xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-09_login_player.md

 You have now a player, now you can login.

  > Go to the login.

+ > You should be at the login screen.
  > Enter your player name.
  > Enter your password.
  > Click the login button.
  <!-- SNAPSHOT status=200 -->

- > You should be in the player page.
+ > You should be at the player screen.
+ > The player should be "leonard".
  > You should see a message saying that "The leonard player has been logged successfully".

 ## Multiplayer